edb-gjengen/dusken-old/README.services.md

 # Service design

-ApiHook-model with the following attributes:
+ServiceHook-model with the following attributes [DONE]:

 * event
 * callback-URL
 * member
 * (active)

 Our own Tastypie BaseResource which triggers events based on:

 * resource_name / type of object
 * method used.

+Use a queue for service tasks, f.ex rq (python library with redis backend)

 Add logic to our Django Basemodel

-Use a queue for service tasks:
-* rq (python library with redis backend)

-Take a look at signals
+Take a look at Django signals:

 * pre_save
 * post_save